eosio-eps/EEPs/EEPS/eep-7.md

 - EOSIO clients **MUST NOT** automatically act upon the data contained within a Signing Request without the user's authorization.
 - EOSIO clients **MUST** decode and present the transaction data in a human readable format for review before creating a signature.
 - EOSIO clients **SHOULD** inform the user of any callback which will be executed upon completion of a signing request.
-- EOSIO clients **SHOULD** register themselves as the handler for the `eosio:` URI scheme by default, so long as no other handlers already exist.
-If a registered handler already exists, they **MAY** prompt the user to change it upon the first run of the client.
+- EOSIO clients **SHOULD** register themselves as the handler for the `esr:` URI scheme by default, so long as no other handlers already exist.
+If a registered handler already exists, they **MAY** prompt the user to change it upon request.
 - EOSIO clients **SHOULD** allow the use of proxies when handling callbacks ([Callback Proxies](#callback-proxies)).
+- EOSIO clients **SHOULD** use the recommended MIME type when applicable in their implementations.

 ### Signing Request Specification

 In its encapsulated form, and EOSIO Signing Request is a data structure which has been converted to [base64u](#Base64u) (URL safe) and then [compressed](#Compression), and is representable as a string:

 ```
-gWNgZGRkWLKvhPGVQSgDCCwwugsUgQAYLQRjAIGCm_OuXYwMIDUA
+gmNgZGRkAIFXBqEFopc6760yugsVYWCA0YIwxgKjuxLSL6-mgmQA
 ```

-The above payload is a signing request for a transaction to perform the `vote` action on the `eosio.forum` contract.
-The data contained within the action itself also specifies the `rex4all` proposal with a vote of `1` (Approve).
+The above payload is a signing request for a transaction to perform the `voteproducer` action on the `eosio` contract.
+The data contained within the action itself also specifies the proxy of `greymassvote`.

-Once decoded/inflated ([preview decoded payload](https://greymass.github.io/eosio-uri-builder/gWNgZGRkWLKvhPGVQSgDCCwwugsUgQAYLQRjAIGCm_OuXYwMIDUA)) it will return the following signing request:
+Once decoded/inflated ([preview decoded payload](https://greymass.github.io/eosio-uri-builder/gmNgZGRkAIFXBqEFopc6760yugsVYWCA0YIwxgKjuxLSL6-mgmQA)) it will return the following SigningRequest:

 ```
+{
+  version: 2,
+  data: {
+    chain_id: [ 'chain_alias', 1 ],
-{ req:
+    req: [
+      'action[]',
-   [ 'action[]',
+      [
+        {
-     [ { account: 'eosio.forum',
+          account: 'eosio',
-         name: 'vote',
+          name: 'voteproducer',
-         authorization: [ { actor: '............1', permission: '............1' } ],
+          authorization: [ { actor: '............1', permission: '............2' } ],
+          data: '0100000000000000A032DD181BE9D56500'
+        }
+      ]
-         data: '0100000000000000000000204643BABA0100' } ] ],
+    ],
-  broadcast: true,
+    flags: 1,
+    callback: '',
+    info: []
+  },
+  textEncoder: TextEncoder { encoding: 'utf-8' },
-  callback: { url: '', background: false },
+  textDecoder: TextDecoder { encoding: 'utf-8', fatal: false, ignoreBOM: false },
-  chain_id: [ 'uint8', 1 ] }
+  zlib: {
+    deflateRaw: [Function: deflateRaw],
+    inflateRaw: [Function: inflateRaw]
+  },
+  abiProvider: { getAbi: [AsyncFunction: getAbi] },
+  signature: undefined
+}
 ```

-This request payload can then be used to prompt an end user in their preferred signature provider.
-The provider can then complete any required templating, sign the transaction, and optionally trigger a callback or broadcast the signed transaction.
+This SigningRequest can then be used to prompt action from an end user in their preferred signature provider.
+The signature provider can then resolve the transaction and complete any required templating, sign the transaction, and optionally trigger a callback and/or broadcast the signed transaction to the blockchain.

 ### Data Format